Introduction to Linear Regression

 Dependent and Independent Variables

 A dependent variable, often denoted as YY, is the variable we want to explain.
-In contrast, an independent variable, typically denoted as XX, is used to explain variations in the dependent variable.
+In contrast, an independent variable, typically denoted as XX, explains variations in the dependent variable.
 The independent variable is also referred to as the exogenous, explanatory, or predicting variable.

-In our example above, the dependent variable is the inflation rate, and the independent variable is the unemployment rate.
+In our example above, the inflation rate is the dependent variable, and the unemployment rate is the independent variable.

 To understand the relationship between dependent and independent variables, we estimate a linear relationship, usually a straight line.
 When there’s one independent variable, we use simple linear regression.
 If there are multiple independent variables, we use multiple regression.